vovagorodok/blidraughts/README.md

 [lidraughts.org/mobile](https://lidraughts.org/mobile)
 --------------------

-Lidraughts mobile is th lidraughts.org official application, forked from [Lichess mobile](https://github.com/veloce/lichobile).
+Lidraughts mobile is the lidraughts.org official application, forked from [Lichess mobile](https://github.com/veloce/lichobile).
 It is written in [TypeScript](http://www.typescriptlang.org/), with a bit of Kotlin and Swift.
 It is a web application that access native SDK thanks to [Ionic capacitor](https://capacitor.ionicframework.com/).
 The rendering library is [mithril.js](http://mithril.js.org/).